BattermanZ/ReleaseNoJutsu/README.md

   - Cron job for daily updates.
   - Functions for managing manga, chapters, and user interactions.

+For a deeper architectural/workflow walkthrough (with diagrams), see `docs/workflow.md`.

 ## Logs 🗂️

 All logs are stored in the `logs` directory with the filename `ReleaseNoJutsu.log`.
 The logs include details of application startup, database operations, user interactions, and errors.